honeymelon-app/honeymelon/docs/guide/converting-files.md

 ### Concurrent Conversions

 By default, Honeymelon processes 2 jobs simultaneously.
-This is configurable in [Preferences](/guide/preferences).
+Advanced users can adjust this in the settings file.

 **Considerations:**